 What Is Cold Canvassing?

-Cold canvassing can be a useful way to look for new business by approaching your target customers with a sales offer.
+Cold canvassing is a strategy used to generate new business leads by approaching your target customers with a sales offer.
 It’s usually done door to door in residential and commercial areas.
-Sales professionals either walk or drive through a neighborhood to make sales or generate leads.
+Sales professionals either walk or drive through a neighborhood to make sales, spread awareness, or gauge interest.
 However, they also work business districts making sales or generating leads for business-to-business (B2B) organizations.

 How Cold Canvassing Works